pedrojfsantos/PythonVideoConverter/README.md

 read .MOV, unless codecs are installed (I can't install codecs in that laptop), so the solution is to convert all the videos files to MP4.
 For a more practical way to do it, I used a simple python script to run a for loop that runs ffmped command for each video I wanted to convert.
-Take a look.
+Take a look at the notebook.